Librarika/manual/docs/barcode-labels.md

 ## Add to Barcode Queue

-Add To Barcode Queue is the section where single or multiple books and also the member barcodes are used to added to the queue.
+You can add single or multiple books and members to the barcode queue.

-To add books to the barcode queue, please follow the below steps:
+To do so, please follow the below steps:

 * At first login to your library.
 * Go to the  `Circulations` option from the Main Menu.